 If you are a counsellor and are looking for counselling supervision, why not get in touch to see if I might be a good fit for your supervision needs?
-I am trained in the person-centred, focusing-oriented and emotion-focus approaches and have worked extensively as a supervisor with counsellors from different working contexts and philosophical orientations and with varying levels of experience.
+My way of working draws on the person-centred, focusing-oriented and emotion-focus approaches and I have worked extensively as a supervisor with counsellors from different working contexts and philosophical orientations and with varying levels of experience.

 I believe that supervision is one of the most important aspects of counsellor self-care and ongoing professional development.
 I think that your choice of supervisor will be fundamental to you being well-supported in your practice.
 That might be me, or it might be someone else, but whoever it is, my hope is that they will provide a nurturing and creative space for you to process your work, attend to your self-care needs, explore ethical issues and draw out new learning.